July 4, 2017

 Arnold and Guillaume in “Legacy of Islam” on Islamic science and medicine stated:

-Looking back we may say that Islamic medicine and science reflected the light of the Hellenic sun, when its day had fled, and that they shone like a moon, illuminating the darkest night of the European middle Ages; that some bright stars lent their own light, and that moon and stars alike faded at the dawn of a new day, the Renaissance.
-Since they had their share in the direction and introduction of that great movement, it may reasonably be claimed that they are with us yet.
+Looking back, we may say that Islamic medicine and science reflected the light of the Hellenic sun when its day had fled and that they shone like a moon.
+Islamic medicine and science illuminating the darkest night of the European Middle Ages; that some bright stars lent their light, and that moon and stars alike faded at the dawn of a new day, the Renaissance.
+Since they had their share in the direction and introduction of that significant movement, it may reasonably be claimed that they are with us yet.

 The Book of Water

 Kitab Al-Ma’a (The Book of Water) appears to be a strange title for the first known Encyclopedia of Medicine arranged according to the alphabet.
 It was recently discovered in Algeria and published in Oman.
 The author’s apparent reason for naming the book as Kitab Al-Ma’a was because the word Al-Ma’a (the water) appears first in the book.

 The author was Abu Mohammed Abdellah Ibn Mohammed Al-Azdi, known as Ibn Al-Thahabi, (died 1033 AD, 466 AH) in Valencia, Muslim Spain.
 He was born in the city of Suhar, Oman.
 He moved to Basra, then to Persia where he studied under Al-Biruni and Ibn Sina.

 Later he migrated to Bait Al-Maqdis (Jerusalem) and finally settled in Valencia.
 The manuscript contains about 900 pages.
 Under each letter of the alphabet, there are names of an illness, a medicine, a physiological process or a treatment.
 This work is the first known alphabetical classification of medical terms.